 Squarespace has greatly improved their onboarding email sequence though – so props to that.

-Wix is fine.
+Wix is solid for onboarding.
 They have an email sequence, which is mainly focused on hard selling their premium plans over helping.
 Their backend is straightforward, but requires some clicking and strategizing to decide what to do next.
+They have a *ton* of features directly in their builder.
+Once you locate everything, it’s great.
+But at first, it can be overwhelming.

 Part of the overall value of website builders is design.